-REALITY: Evidence shows that there is widespread injection drug use in had mandatory minimum sentences for drug offences for some time.
+- REALITY: Evidence shows that there is widespread injection drug use in federal and provincial prisons in Canada.
+Even Correctional Service Canada admits that drugs enter prisons, despite efforts to keep them out. - MYTH: Putting people who use drugs in prison will reduce drug use. - REALITY: There is no evidence to support this view.
+The United States has had mandatory minimum sentences for drug offences for some time.
 Despite tougher sentences, the drug problem in the U.S. is only getting worse.